Preview: Under-21 EURO group deciders

 - France (3pts) go through if they beat Iceland, or if both games are drawn.
 France also go through if they lose by a one-goal margin other than 1-0 or 2-1 and Russia also lose.
 France finish as group winners if they beat Iceland and Russia beat Denmark by a margin of one or two goals.

-- Russia (3pts) go through (as group winners) if they beat Denmark by two goals or more, or with any win if France do not beat Iceland.
-Russia also go through (as runners-up) if they draw and France lose, or if Russia lose and France lose 1-0, 2-1, or by a margin of two or three goals.
+- Russia (3pts) go through if they beat Denmark by two goals or more, or with any win if France do not beat Iceland.
+Russia also go through if they draw and France lose, or if Russia lose and France lose 1-0, 2-1, or by a margin of two or three goals.
+If Russia win and France do not, or if Russia win by three goals or more, they win the group.

 - Iceland (0pts) go through if they beat France by four goals or more, and Russia lose.